Haifa Charbel: Early life and education

 Haifa was born in Jezzine, Southern Lebanon to Laure and Elias Charbel.
 She moved to Beirut where she obtained a BA in Human Resources Management, and an MBA in Business Management.
 In 2016, Haifa was a candidate on the Nehna La Jezzine (We are for Jezzine) municipal electoral list; the alliance won the Jezzine elections, and she became the youngest woman to be elected to her hometown's municipal council.

 Career and diaspora activism

-Haifa worked as a consultant for local and international companies before founding, and serving since 2015 as CEO of True Story Productions.
+Haifa worked as a consultant for local and international companies before founding, and is since 2015 CEO of True Story Productions.
 The company provides TV and film production services, as well as entertainment business consultancy services.
 In 2020, True Story Productions extended its services to Europe, and in 2020, inaugurated an office in the UK.
 Haifa produces and hosts Soufaraa al Arez (Cedar Ambassadors), an awarded talk show specializing in Lebanese diaspora affairs.
 The show that started in 2017 hosts high prominent and successful expatriated businessmen and political figures.
 The show is in its 5th season as of 2022.
 Haifa travels to Lebanese diaspora hotspots to personally conduct interviews with Lebanese expat guests.